 The Miller Hill Mine stopped producing ore by 1874, started up again briefly the next year, then was shut down permanently.
 The Sultana Smelter was dismantled in 1876 and Forest City was in serious decline.
 The canyon's other mines were not rich enough to keep the railroad profitable.
 In June 1878 the American Fork Railroad became the first Utah railroad to fail.
 Forest City was deserted by 1880 and today little evidence of its existence remains.

 Three other settlements of note were built - Mineral Flat, Deer Creek and Tyng's Camp but none were ever very large.
 Deer Creek (Tibble Fork) had about 500 people at one time, with hotels, saloons, stores and homes built there.
 Over $30 million worth of ore (gold, silver, copper, lead and zinc) was taken out of more than fifty mines by 1940, when mining activity ended.
+I have identified almost 60 different mines that were opened in the canyon at one time or another.

 In spite of all that activity, the mining industry has almost no mention in any of the histories of Highland.
 The oldest Poole son was killed in an avalanche in 1881 while working at the Pittsburgh mine, and in the 1880 census 3 men were recorded as "farmers and miners".
 Two of them, John Hegan and Ed Winn, were likely partners in a mining operation-the third one was William Householder.